This article discusses the importance of vitamin D, vitamin D deficiency, and its natural sources.

 Some Important Facts About Vitamin D Are as Follows:

-Long-Standing Vitamin D Deficiency: It results in decreased calcium levels, accompanied by impaired mineralization of the skeleton and proximal myopathy.
-Undermineralization of the bones can lead to uncomplicated fractures, osteoporosis, and complicated fractures.
+Long-Standing Vitamin D Deficiency: It decreases calcium levels, accompanied by impaired mineralization of the skeleton and proximal myopathy.
+Under-mineralization of the bones can lead to uncomplicated fractures, osteoporosis, and complicated fractures.
 Sometimes severe vitamin D deficiency can also lead to other diseases.
 Vitamin D deficiency can cause rickets in children and osteomalacia in adults.

 Foods that are high in Vitamin D are: